weaversa/cryptol-course/labs/Language/Basics.md

 ```

 Now we get two error messages.
 One is complaining about the input
-type, and one about the output type.
+type,the other about the output type.

 **EXERCISE**: Just like in the previous section, you're now being
 asked to fill in *any valid monomorphic* type for each of the